LinShiwei/LinShiwei.github.io/_posts/2016-07-19-Using-Jekyll-and-Github-Pages-to-build-your-own-blog-[macOS].md

 $ jekyll serve
 ```

-In this step, due to the template your choose, you may need to install some other jekyll gem.
-Just follow the guild in terminal.
+In this step, due to the template your choose, you may need to install some other jekyll gems.
+Just follow the guide in terminal.

 After jekyll serve successfully, a website will run in `http://localhost:4000/` by default for developing.